Rafael (footballer, born 1990)

-Rafael Pereira da Silva ([ʁafaˈew peˈɾejɾɐ dɐ ˈsiwvɐ]; born 9 July 1990), commonly known as Rafael or Rafael da Silva, is a Brazilian professional footballer who plays for Campeonato Brasileiro Série A club Botafogo.
-He normally plays as a right-back, but can also play on the right side of midfield.
-He and his twin brother, Fábio, began their careers with Fluminense before joining Manchester United in January 2008.
+Rafael Pereira da Silva ([ʁafaˈew peˈɾejɾɐ dɐ ˈsiwvɐ]; born 9 July 1990), commonly known as Rafael or Rafael da Silva, is a Brazilian former professional footballer who last played for Campeonato Brasileiro Série A club Botafogo.
+He normally played as a right-back, but he has also been deployed as a midfielder.

+Rafael and his twin brother, Fabio, began their careers with Fluminense before joining Manchester United in January 2008.
 After seven years in England that included three Premier League titles, Rafael joined Lyon in August 2015 for a fee of up to £2.5 million.

 Rafael has two caps for Brazil, having made his debut in a 3–1 victory over Denmark on 26 May 2012.
 He has also played for Brazil at under-17 level and was part of the silver medal-winning under-23 side at the 2012 Summer Olympics.

 Early life

 Rafael was born in Petrópolis, approximately one hour's drive away from Rio de Janeiro in Rio de Janeiro state, and began playing football from the age of five.
 He began his career with amateur side Boa Esperança, playing as a striker.
-He and his identical twin, Fábio, were then spotted by a representative of Fluminense playing five-a-side in their neighbourhood; he invited them to join the club and they began living there when they were 11 years old.
+He and his identical twin, Fabio, were then spotted by a representative of Fluminense playing five-a-side in their neighbourhood; he invited them to join the club and they began living there when they were 11 years old.